Is your friend or relative following a gluten-free diet and avoiding regular bakery products at your place? Do you know why they made this switch?

 A gluten-free diet avoids foods that contain this protein, like bread, pasta, cereal, and some processed foods.
 Instead, individuals on a gluten-free diet can choose alternative grains and natural foods without gluten, like rice, quinoa, fruits, vegetables, and lean proteins.

-It is important to note that a gluten-free diet should only be followed if necessary for medical reasons because it can be challenging to get all essential nutrients without careful planning and monitoring.
+It is important to note that a gluten-free diet should only be followed if necessary for medical reason because it can be challenging to get all essential nutrients without careful planning and monitoring.

 A gluten-free diet may not be beneficial or necessary for everyone, and some gluten-free foods can be higher in calories, sugar, and fat than their gluten-containing counterparts.